THE FESTIVAL

 3 hours of Tap lessons at intermediate level or above with Kelly Isaac to add to your Party Pass, Full Pass Advanced level or Solo Jazz Pass Advanced level, or to take as a stand-alone.

 2 hours of introductory Lindy Hop class from scratch, for people who have never danced before and want to debut on the best stage: the Spring Lindy Weekend.
+Sunday, from 18:00 to 20:00 in Baluarte.
+Ticket for Sunday Night party is included.

 LEVELS